Lightstreamer/Lightstreamer-example-Quickstart-client-java/README.md

 ## Lightstreamer Compatibility Notes

 - Compatible with Lightstreamer Java SE Client API v.
 4.0 or newer.
-- For Lightstreamer Allegro (+ Java SE Client API), Presto, Vivace.
+- Ensure that Java SE Client API is supported by Lightstreamer Server license configuration.
 - For a version of this example compatible with Lightstreamer Java Client API version 3.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Quickstart-client-java/tree/latest-for-client-3.x).
 - For a version of this example compatible with Lightstreamer Java Client API version 2.5.2, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-Quickstart-client-java/tree/latest-for-client-2.x).